 Powerful storytelling for good

-I’m a writer, journalist and presenter with one eye on exploring Australia and the other on examining humanity.
+I’m a journalist with one eye on exploring Australia and the other on examining humanity.

-I’m constantly drawn to the fascinating stories that surround us, hidden in plain sight: the African woman enslaved in Sydney; the Hazara refugee who carried her newborn onto a leaking boat to Australia.
+I’m constantly drawn to the fascinating stories that surround us, hidden in plain sight: the African woman enslaved in Sydney; the Hazara refugee who carried her newborn onto a leaking boat to Australia, NSW’s flood-weary climate change refugees.
 I write about hope, empowerment and diversity.